hannibal002/SkyHanni/FEATURES.md

 + **Composter Overlay** - Show the cheapest items for organic matter and fuel, show profit per compost/hour/day and time per compost
 + **Composter Upgrades Overlay** - Show an overview of all composter stats, including time till organic matter and fuel is empty when fully filled and show a preview how these stats change when hovering over an upgrade
 + Hide crop money display, crop milestone display and garden visitor list while inside anita show, SkyMart or the composter inventory
++ Hide chat messages from the visitors in garden.
+(Except Beth and Spaceman)

 ## Commands
 + **/wiki <search term>** - using hypixel-skyblock.fandom.com instead of Hypixel wiki.